Milton Shulman: Family

 Shulman married his first wife Joyce in Toronto in 1943, two months before he embarked on a troopship for England, and never saw her again.
 They were divorced in 1948.

 He first met journalist Drusilla Beyfus in 1951: "I had for months been meeting Drusilla in cocktail bars and restaurants.
 She was the most decorative aspect of the Daily Express, where her elegant figure, piquant face and ever-smiling personality were in constant demand by feature writers and columnists."
 After a long courtship, interrupted by her sojourn in America as an author and freelance writer, they married at Caxton Hall on 6 June 1956.
-There are three children of the marriage: Alexandra Shulman (born 1957), Nicola Shulman (born 1960) and Jason Shulman.
+There are three children of the marriage: Alexandra Shulman (born 1957), Nicola Shulman (born 1960) and Jason Shulman (born 1963).
 The family moved to Belgravia for some years after the birth of the children.
 He described his family as less a journalistic dynasty than "an epidemic".

 He died in London, aged 90.
 His son Jason used some of his ashes in an artwork of stratified, magnetized, color-coded layers; this was shown in 2006 at the Madder Rose gallery near London's Old Street.